elatov/elatov.github.io/_posts/2013-03-15-rhcsa-and-rhce-chapter-8-network-installs.md

 ### KickStart Options

-Now let&#8217;s see what all the options means, from the above guide:
+Now let's see what all the options means, from the above guide:

 > **32.4.
 Kickstart Options**
 >